 The nearby Rust de Winter area supports a similar suite of birds to those mentioned above.
 This is also a great area to get to grips with owls, and some dedicated nocturnal searching may produce the likes of Western Barn, Southern White-faced and African Scops Owls, while the larger Spotted and Verreaux's Eagle-Owls do occur in the area as well.
 The dainty and partly diurnal Pearl-spotted Owlet is ever-present too, sometimes surrounded by a host of passerines mobbing it (which is useful to us as it means we can accumulate a lot of bird species fast!).
 We'll eventually settle in for our last dinner together, reminiscing about all the excellent birds we've experienced over the course of this tour.
-Overnight: Zenzele River Lodge, Rust de Winter Day 18.
+Overnight: Golden Impalas Bush Resort, Dinokeng Game Reserve Day 18.
 Transfer to Johannesburg and departure We have the morning available to bird and explore the surrounds at our leisure, and being no more than 2 hours away from the main Johannesburg Airport (OR Tambo International Airport), we do not have very far to travel today.
 The tour will conclude at the airport later in the day.
 We kindly ask that you book your international flight to depart after 3 p.m. today.
 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
-Duration: 18 days Group Size: 4 - 8 Dates: 22 August - 08 September 2022 (Extension for IOCongress) (Provisionally closed for new bookings - do e-mail us <mailto:info@birdingecotours.com> if you want to be waitlisted, added to a similar 2022 tour we still have openings for, or if you have a group of 4-8 and want a bespoke version of this birding tour.)
-14 - 31 October 2022 14 - 31 October 2023 Start: Durban, South Africa End: Johannesburg, South Africa Prices: R88,411 per person sharing (2022) R95,483 per person sharing (2023)

-Single Supplements: R16,965 (2022) R18,322 (2023) Price includes:
+Duration: 18 days Group Size: 4-6 Dates: 14 - 31 October 2024/21 November - 08 December 2024 01 - 18 February 2025/14 - 31 October 2025 Start: Durban, South Africa End: Johannesburg, South Africa Prices: R105,987 per person sharing, based on 4-8 participants (2024) R117,646 per person sharing, based on 4-8 participants (2025) Single Supplements: R20,338 (2024) R22,575 (2025) Price includes: All accommodation Meals (from lunch on Day 1 until lunch on Day 18)

-All accommodation Meals (from lunch on day 1 until lunch on day 18) Unlimited bottled water Expert tour leader All entrance fees All ground transport, including airport pick-up and drop-off Price excludes:
+Unlimited bottled water

+Expert tour leader

+All entrance fees

+All ground transport, including airport pick-up and drop-off

+Price excludes:

+International/domestic flights (to Durban, and from Johannesburg)

+Visas

-International/domestic flights (to Durban, and from Johannesburg) Visas Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc. Any pre- or post-tour accommodation, meals, or birding excursions Soft/alcoholic drinks Personal travel insurance Gratuities (please see our tipping guidelines blog)
+Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc.

+Any pre- or post-tour accommodation, meals, or birding excursions

+Soft/alcoholic drinks

+Personal travel insurance

+Gratuities (please see our tipping guidelines blog)